samirakazemi/SCS_3253_010_Machine_Learning_Final_Project/README.md

 11) CLASS "Poker Hand" Ordinal (0-9)

-0: Nothing in hand; not a recognized poker hand 1: One pair; one pair of equal ranks within five cards 2: Two pairs; two pairs of equal ranks within five cards 3: Three of a kind; three equal ranks within five cards 4: Straight; five cards, sequentially ranked with no gaps 5: Flush; five cards with the same suit 6: Full house; pair + different rank three of a kind 7: Four of a kind; four equal ranks within five cards 8: Straight flush; straight + flush 9: Royal flush; {Ace, King, Queen, Jack, Ten} + flush"
+# Attribution of the strength of the hand:

+0) Nothing in hand; not a recognized poker hand
+1) One pair; one pair of equal ranks within five cards
+2) Two pairs; two pairs of equal ranks within five cards
+3) Three of a kind; three equal ranks within five cards
+4) Straight; five cards, sequentially ranked with no gaps
+5) Flush; five cards with the same suit
+6) Full house; pair + different rank three of a kind
+7) Four of a kind; four equal ranks within five cards
+8) Straight flush; straight + flush
+9) Royal flush; {Ace, King, Queen, Jack, Ten} + flush"

 We first started with Data Preparation and Pre-prediction Exploratory Data Analysis.
 For that we made use of functions such as “describe( )” which helps to view some basic statiscital details of our data set, “shape” which returns the dimesions of our dataset, “info” which gives the summary of our dataset and “head( )” which shows the data of the top five rows from our dataset.
 We have also plotted the histogram for each of our test and train dataset.
 The results of this exploratory analysis allowed us to become familiar with our dataset before starting the pipeline process.